"Kintaro Sakura" is a single cherry tree at Suruga Oyama station yard.

 The station initially opened on February 1, 1889, as Oyama Station (小山駅) It was renamed Suruga Station (駿河駅) on July 1, 1912.
 When the opening of the Tanna Tunnel diverted the route of the Tōkaidō Main Line south on December 1, 1934, Suruga Station became a station on the Gotemba Line.
 It was renamed Suruga-Oyama Station (the present name) on January 1, 1952.
 Operational control of the station was transferred to JR Central following privatization of JNR on April 1, 1987.

 The station consists of a single island platform serving two tracks.
 The station building is to the south of the tracks and connected to the platform with overpass.
 This station is unmanned.

-The car got sick due to GW traffic and was towed, so the reeds disappeared, I found it by searching for the nearest station, and arrived after about 6 km of wheelchair self-propelled.
+The car got sick due to GW traffic and was towed, so the reeds disappeared, I found it by searching for the nearest station, and arrived after about 6km of wheelchair self-operation.

 When you get to the station, first of all, there are no slopes, escalators, elevators, etc. that are almost barrier-free.
-Moreover, at night, there were no station staff and the station is unmanned.
+Moreover, at night, there are no station staff and the station is unmanned.
 People in wheelchairs cannot go home at night because they only have stairs.

-I'm glad that the kind people happened to pass by and took me to the platform, but I don't think there is anything that claims to be barrier-free at this station is the JR station, but there is nothing.
+I'm glad that the kind people happened to pass by and took me to the platform, but the one that claims to be barrier-free at this station is the JR station, but there is nothing.

 It was quiet because only the guests of the reien or golf got off.
 The town gradually becomes deserted and sad.